PhilippeMarcMeyer/Learning-React/README.md

 ```
 Note : setState() function has an optional 2nd callback parameter

-Todo : write about synthetic events in react
+Todo : write about synthetic events in react https://fr.reactjs.org/docs/events.html
+A synthetic event is a react event pretending to be a DOM event, for react to manage its components

 # Learning-React OLDER NOTES From a previous course